lanl/singularity-eos/joss-paper/paper.md

-This work was supported through the Laboratory Directed Research and Development program, the Center for Space and Earth Sciences, and the center for Nonlinear Studies under project numbers 20240477CR-SES and 20220564ECR at Los Alamos National Laboratory (LANL).
+This work was supported through the Laboratory Directed Research and Development program, the Center for Space and Earth Sciences, and the Center for Nonlinear Studies under project numbers 20240477CR-SES and 20220564ECR at Los Alamos National Laboratory (LANL).
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract